-- 265. Conservation areas in both Goudhurst and Kilndown surround a Grade I listed church.
-Whilst conservation areas benefit from specific protections afforded by national and local planning requirements, we wish to reinforce these requirements by establishing a set of local parameters to sustain and protect our conservation areas.
-There are already limited development rights within a conservation area. - 266.
-Our priority is that development maintains the character of the conservation area with designs that are respectful of existing character and complement rather than contrast with it.
-Whilst we acknowledge that we cannot create policies that deal with style, our view is that conservation requires more sensitive treatment than we have experienced in recent years.
+257. Conservation areas in both Goudhurst and Kilndown surround a Grade I listed church.
+Whilst conservation areas benefit from specific protections afforded by national and local planning requirements, we wish to reinforce these requirements by establishing a set of local parameters to oversee development within the conservation areas.
+There are already limited development rights within a conservation area.
+The two conservation areas are shown on the following maps shaded pink.